— Elon Musk

 Concerning writing, storytelling, and art in general, their purpose is not to make you feel good – it’s about making you feel something.
 And something does not always equal good.

-Think about it, why do you watch drama films, go for roller coaster rides or book nerve-braking escape rooms?
-Couldn’t you just sit and the comfort of your home with a nice cup of tea a tablet on your lap?
+Think about it, why do you watch drama films, go for roller coaster rides, or book nerve-braking escape rooms?
+Couldn’t you just sit and the comfort of your home with a nice cup of tea and a tablet on your lap?

 The general public likes Superman and Captain America as much as they like Joker or Deadpool.
 They don’t like Joker for what he does, they like him for what he is.